 Image courtesy of Facebook.com/OldeTymeGrocery/

 Want to know where the locals go?
 At Olde Tyme Grocery near the University of Louisiana, you can hang out at the picnic tables outside and devour roast beef and fried oyster poor boys.
 For dessert, order from Murph’s Olde Tyme Snowball Stand for an ice-cold treat.
-Downtown near the Children’s Museum of Acadiana and the Lafayette Science Museum, Dat Dog offers dozens of hot dogs as well as chicken and burgers in a colorful atmosphere.
-The menu is tasty and fun—with names like the Bacon Werewolf, the Crawfish Étouffée Dog and the Son of a Saint.
-Kids can even get a hot dog shaped like an octopus.
-As a plus for the parents, there’s a great local beer selection, too.
+Downtown near the Children’s Museum of Acadiana and the Lafayette Science Museum, CENTRAL Pizza & Bar offers dozens of pizza options as well as some delicious starters and salads.
+There's even soft serve with your choice of toppings to cap off the meal.
+As a plus for the parents, they make a great cocktail as well as having a great local beer selection, too.

 Image courtesy of Facebook.com/PetesLafayetteLA/

 Near the massive climbing trees of Moncus Park, Pete’s bills itself as a family sports bar.
 You’ll find Ragin’ Cajun Wings, Debris Fries and a Zydeco Shrimp Wrap as well as blackened red fish and hearty burgers.
 Kids will love the arcade games and the All-Star Shakes—and Pete’s even serves boozy shakes for the grown-ups.